 Chef Vogel "Allow the turkey to rest for 15-30 minutes before carving.
 All roasted items should rest before being carved.
 This allows the juices to be reabsorbed into the meat.

 If you carve it immediately, the juices will run out.
-However, during this time the turkey will continue to cook due to carry-over cooking.
+However, the turkey will continue to cook during this time due to carry-over cooking.
 Therefore, you should remove the turkey when it is about 10 degrees less than the target temperature."

-Cook the roux for about 5 minutes, add your water/stock and cook until you have gravy.
+Cook the roux for about 5 minutes, add your water/stock, and cook until you have gravy.
 You can hit it with an immersion blender.
 The leftover bits of veggies will help thicken it, then strain it (if you don't want any lumps).
 Season to taste however you like."

 Chef Nelson - "Thanksgiving Turkey Gravy has always been my high priority.
 If the gravy is not up to par, everything you put it on is not up to par either.
 My Thanksgiving gravy is more of a demi-glace than a flour/roux thickened sauce or gravy.

 It is made by roasting the broken-down birds' bones and trimmings with onions, carrots, and celery and then simmering them in the stock pot overnight.
 The rich broth is then strained and further reduced until it is rich and the turkey flavor is intensified."

 RG - Check out my Turkey Gravy Recipe that I adapted from Cuisine.